 Lane splitting is not a reason to automatically place liability on the motorcyclist after an accident.
-If you were lane-splitting at the time of the crash, do not admit fault.
+If you were lane-splitting during the crash, do not admit fault.
 Wait for the police to investigate the collision.

 After a motorcycle accident, you likely have serious injuries that require immediate medical care.
 It is easy to panic after a crash.
 However, what you say or do afterward can work against you in a potential injury claim.

-Keep in mind that you can consult with a lawyer about your accident, no matter your situation.
+Remember that you can consult a lawyer about your accident, no matter your situation.
 The sooner you talk to an attorney, the better position you will be.

 Below are some steps to take following a motorcycle accident: